 - Maintain oxygen level in the water

-It is essential to keep in mind to buy a filter which you can afford and follow all the instruction when you are installing it.
+It is essential to keep in mind to buy a filter that you can afford and follow all the instructions when you are installing it.
 Apart from that always turned on your filter after introducing fish to the tank.